Lab41/Dendrite/README.md

   history.properties=/WEB-INF/history.properties
   ```

+  If you plan to use GraphLab with Dendrite, be sure and install ``mpiexec`` on the Dendrite server, as well as allow passwordless ssh from the Dendrite server to the GraphLab cluster.

   Then launch dendrite with:

   ```
+  % export HADOOP_CONF_DIR=/etc/hadoop/conf
   % hadoop fs -mkdir -p dendrite/
   % hadoop fs -put src/main/groovy/org/lab41/dendrite/dendrite-import.groovy dendrite/
   % DENDRITE_PROFILE=prod ./bin/dendrite-server start